9 Top Shampoos for Hair Loss: My 2023 Review

-That’s the million dollar question.
-And those with rapidly thinning hair might spend a million on the answer if they could!
-But they don’t just want the best shampoo for hair loss – they want a miracle.
 Bald patches disappearing within a week.
 Receding hairlines filling in after one use.
+A shampoo that promotes hair growth overnight.
 And I’m sorry folks, that just ain’t gonna happen!

 Why not?
-Because with so many types of hair loss – and different factors that trigger it – a cookie-cutter solution doesn’t exist.
+Because with so many types of hair loss – and different factors or medical conditions that trigger it – a cookie-cutter hair care solution doesn’t exist.
 But the good news is, certain hair loss shampoos DO slow down the rate of shedding and encourage new growth.
 How do I know this?
 Because I’ve been there!

-I talk about alopecia shampoos in a separate post – but this one is for men and women with thinning hair, particularly for people with telogen effluvium and male pattern baldness (androgenetic alopecia).
-So if you’ve started losing your hair and you want to recover some thickness, these 9 hair thinning shampoos are ideal. 🙂
+I talk about alopecia shampoos in a separate post – but this one is for men and women with thinning hair.
+So if you’ve started losing your hair recently and you want to recover some thickness, adding volume or even new hair growth, these 8 anti hair thinning shampoos are ideal.

 Emma’s ‘not a doctor’ disclaimer